carpentries/instructor-training/_extras/icebreakers.md

 ### Favorite Emoji

 What is your favorite emoji.
-If you don't have a favorite or don't use emoiji's, that is an okay answer.
+If you do not have a favorite or do not use emoiji's, that is an okay answer.

 ### Mythical creature